 The savagery against the villagers by the Nazis was profound.
 Sometimes, dozens of innocent people were killed for every one Nazi murdered by the partisans.
 One such victim was the promising student Henryk Pietrzk.
 He died in prison in Rzeszow.
 A young mother and her three-month-old child who were caught with him were shot.
 Two young men from Huciska were shot for illegally slaughtering a calf.

 The worse it went for the Nazis at the front, the more they repressed the defenseless populations in the occupied territories.
 The son of Niwiska forester Jan Bajor tells of the bestial behavior of Captain Albreht of the Nazis, who often shot into innocent crowds of people for unknown reasons.
 He also enjoyed shooting at the figure of Jesus on the cross in nearby Trzesn.
 He cursed God for sending a destructive hail on one July 9th.
 He claimed to be greater than any God who would send calamity.

 German Bible found at Blizna- likely not read

 Albreht spoke of himself as being good for the welfare of the local people.
 He took down many religious shrines and sacred objects throughout the countryside.

-As the war was turning against Germany, the Nazis turned from anger to survival.
+As the war was turning against Germany, the Nazis’ attitude and actions changed from anger to survival.
 Many stacked away treasures taken from the locals and prepared to return to their homeland.